Skip to content

 Consistent data formats save time and enable accurate cross-platform reporting.

-Data standardisation ensures that “VP of Marketing,” “Vice President, Marketing,” and "Marketing VP” are all treated as the same job title by your systems.
+Data standardisation ensures that your systems treat “VP of Marketing,” “Vice President, Marketing,” and “Marketing VP” as the same job title.

 Without this, inconsistent formats create chaos in reporting, lead prioritisation, and automation.